Bonaduz

-Bonaduz (Panaduz) is a municipality in the Imboden Region in the Swiss canton of Graubünden.
+Bonaduz (Panaduz) is a municipality in the Imboden Region in the Swiss canton of the Grisons.

 History

 Bonaduz is first mentioned in 960 as Beneduces.
 Until 1854, the German-speaking hamlet of Sculms belonged to Bonaduz.
 Following a vote in that year, Sculms joined Versam.

 Geography

 Bonaduz has an area, As of 2006, of 14.5 km2.
 Of this area, 25.2% is used for agricultural purposes, while 61.3% is forested.
 Of the rest of the land, 7.3% is settled (buildings or roads) and the remainder (6.2%) is non-productive (rivers, glaciers or mountains).

 Until 2017 the municipality was located in the Rhäzüns sub-district, of the Imboden district, after 2017 it became part of the Imboden Region.
 It consists of the haufendorf (an irregular, unplanned and quite closely packed village, built around a central square) of Bonaduz on a high plain south-west of the confluence of the Hinterrhein and Vorderrhein.